abhisheksinghIN/TransConvRegressor/README.md

 This repository implements **TransConvRegressor**, a 1D TransUNet-based regressor for **Leaf Area Index (LAI)** estimation using temporal Sentinel-1 backscatter signals and ancillary features.
 It includes training, evaluation, and prediction pipelines.

+# Model Architecture
+The core model is a 1D Transformer-based architecture, combining convolutional layers with transformer-based attention mechanisms to capture spatial and temporal dependencies in the Sentinel-1 backscatter signals.
 <img width="3919" height="1470" alt="image" src="https://github.com/user-attachments/assets/f9de8c09-1b3e-4b2a-a651-179af88a4919" />

 ## 📂 Repository Structure